 The Iolanthe Midwives Awards enable you to undertake professional education or a project that helps to improve midwifery practice.
-Applications are now closed.
+APPLICATIONS OPEN IN DECEMBER 2019 .

 About the Iolanthe Midwives Awards

 Each year, the Iolanthe Midwifery Trusts grants a number of financial awards to midwives.
 You must be able to demonstrate that the programme undertaken is relevant to midwifery and will lead to improvements in care through practice, education, research or management studies.
 Each application is judged on its individual merits.

 - Available for midwives registered with the UK NMC